BarbaraPekala/ifis/README.md

 [1] Spolaor S., Fuchs C., Cazzaniga P., Kaymak U., Besozzi D., Nobile M.S.: Simpful: a user-friendly Python library for fuzzy logic, International Journal of Computational Intelligence Systems, 13(1):1687–1698, 2020 [DOI:10.2991/ijcis.d.201012.002].

-[2] Grochowalski P.,  Kosior D., Gil D., Kozioł W., Pękala B., Dyczkowski K., Python library for interval-valued fuzzy inference, to appear.

 ## Illustrative examples
 In this section, we provide example of practical applications, together with their corresponding Python code, to demonstrate the potential and the use of IFIS.
 They involve the definition of a Mamdani and Takagi–Sugeno IFIS  for the tipping problem.

 ### Tipping problem
-The tipping problem consists in computing a fair tip (in terms of a percentage of the overall bill), taking into account a restaurant’s services.
+The tipping problem consists of computing a fair tip (in terms of a percentage of the overall bill), taking into account a restaurant’s services.
 Listing 1 shows an example of IFIS code defining an interval inference system that calculates the amount of the tip on the basis of two input variables, describing food quality and service quality.

 Listing 1 illustrates a range inference system whose task is to determine the value of the tip for the waiter (as a percentage of the total order value) based on the evaluation of the service in an example restaurant.
 To determine the size of the tip, two inputs are taken into account: food quality and service quality.
 The example illustrates how to define an inference system based on interval fuzzy sets.
 The basis for the newly created library, which has already been mentioned, is the Simpful library, which supports the creation of fuzzy inference systems.